raspberrypilearning/getting-started-scratch/en/step_8.md

 --- task ---

-Begin by selecting a sound from the Sound Library or by recording your own sound.
+First, select a sound from the Sound Library, or record your own sound.

 --- collapse ---